Stable thin-shell wormholes with a Chaplygin gas in Einstein-Maxwell-Gauss-Bonnet gravity: Stability of the EMGBTSW supported by GCG

-in which $\nu \in \left[ 0,1\right] $ is a free parameter and $\sigma _{0}/p_{0}$ correspond to $\sigma /p$ at the equilibrium radius $a_{0}$.
-We plug in the latter expression into the conservation energy equation (20) to find a closed form for the dynamic tension on the thin shell after perturbation as follows
+in which $\nu \in \left( 0,1\right] $ is a free parameter and $\sigma _{0}/p_{0}$ correspond to $\sigma /p$ at the equilibrium radius $a_{0}$.
+We plug in the latter expression into the conservation energy equation (20) to find a closed form for the dynamic tension on the thin-shell after perturbation as follows

 Equating this with the one found in Eq.
-(16), i.e.,
+(16), one finds a particle-like equation of motion